Dhankuta: Health centres

 Dhankuta District Hospital is located off the main street at the south end of the town.
 The hospital has facilities like inpatient service, Ultrasonography and x-ray.
 Besides the government posted doctors, medical and dental intern doctors from BPKIHS are also posted there.

 Media

 Radio Nepal has a regional station in Dhankuta which transmits various programs of mass interest.
-Likewise, Radio Lali Guransa (105.2 MHz), Radio Makalu Dhankuta (92.2 MHz), and Radio Dhankuta (106.2 MHz) are community radio stations, which transmit local programmes.
+Likewise, Radio Lali Guransa (105.2 MHz), Radio Makalu Dhankuta (92.2 MHz), and Radio Dhankuta (106.2 MHz) are community radio stations transmitting local programmes.